Saúl (footballer, born 1994): Style of play

 A midfielder by trade, Saúl was deployed as a centre-back during his spell at Rayo Vallecano.
 Spanish football journalist Guillem Balagué stated that he suits several styles of play, citing his ability to play "Simeone style" (in reference to Atlético manager Diego Simeone) and "Barcelona style", summing up with "We have never had a midfielder like this".

 Following Luis Enrique's appointment as Spain manager in 2018, Diario AS' Alfredo Relaño remarked that "Saúl is the player to move the ball forward with purpose and attempt to finalise long passages of possession", adding that "The new centre of the park for Spain (where so much happens for the national side) is now defined by him, a box-to-box player and one never afraid to try his luck in front of goal", Sid Lowe of The Guardian opined that "now he embodies the shift, technique and talent but athleticism too, blessed of impeccable timing, arriving in the area".

 Personal life

 Saúl comes from a football family: his father, Boria, played several years with Elche as a striker.
-His brothers, Aarón and Jony, are also footballers.
+His brothers, Aarón and Jony, are also footballers where together they opened a football club based in the Spanish city of Elche named Costa City Club which has a very clear objective: to develop young players aged between 4 and 18 years through sport but also with food education and education.

 Saúl was one of the stars of the Amazon Prime television documentary series Six Dreams, recorded during the 2017–18 season.
 In June 2020, he announced that he and his brother Aarón would be starting a new youth project with Nike called Club Costa City, in his hometown.